The distance to the border of a random tree: Introduction

 Our interest in the distance to the border of a rooted tree comes from \cite{Ara-Fer}, in that paper just the case of Cayley trees and $k = 2,3$ are dealt with, and the general question is proposed, see \cite[p.
 312]{Ara-Fer}.

 The main result of this paper is Theorem \ref{thm: mainthmprobabilistic}.
 There an asymptotic formula for the probability $(\star)$, which depends on some computable constants, is presented.

 The proof of Theorem \ref{thm: mainthmprobabilistic} is based on an iteration scheme involving Lagrange's equation.
-An asymptotic formula for the coefficients of the $k$th iterate of that scheme is the content of Theorem \ref{thm:mainthmlagrange}.
+An asymptotic formula for the coefficients of the $k$-th iterate of that scheme is the content of Theorem \ref{thm:mainthmlagrange}.

-Several results in the literature are related, in a broad sense, to those presented here.
-In \cite{Protection1-mean} the authors calculate the asymptotic mean distance to the border using singularity analysis.
+In the combinatorial setting several authors have studied the distance to the border in the context of the so called $k$-protected nodes.
+In \cite{Protection1-mean} the authors calculate this same asymptotic for the probability $(\star)$, in the context of simply generated families of trees, and also the asymptotic for the mean distance to the border using singularity analysis.
 In \cite{Protection-Bona}, \cite{Protection-Gisang} and \cite{Protection-Clemens} the authors calculate some parameters related with the distance to the border of a tree: \cite{Protection-Bona} gives an asymptotic formula for the probability that a randomly selected node in a binary search tree of size $n$ its at distance to the border bigger or equal than $k$, as the size $n$ tends to infinity.
 The papers \cite{Protection-Gisang} and \cite{Protection-Clemens} study the mean distance to the border for certain classes of rooted plane trees, as the size $n$ tends to infinity.

-A wide variety of results, see, for instance, \cite{K_uno}, \cite{K_exponentials} and \cite{K_dos}, suggest that there is a parallel probabilistic approach to that of Flajolet and Sedgewick, \cite{Flajolet}.
-This theory translates combinatorial results into probabilistic results, and vice-versa.
-The dictionary which connects these two fields seems to be given by the language of the Khinchin families.
+Our method is based on an iterative scheme that leverages Lagrange’s inversion formula and the Theory of Khinchin families.
+Using this method we can extend the main result of this paper, Theorem \ref{thm: mainthmprobabilistic}, to some limit cases, see Remark \ref{remark: extend} below.
+This framework connects the Theory of Khinchin families with the theory of simply generated random trees.
+By linking combinatorial constructions with probabilistic tools, our method opens up new avenues for analyzing local structural parameters in random trees.
+We place significant effort into explaining this connection in depth—even revisiting well-known constructions—to ensure that the paper is fully self-contained and accessible to readers from both combinatorial and probabilistic backgrounds.

+Although Khinchin families appear implicitly in many papers on random trees, to the best of our knowledge, no one has previously observed the connection between Lagrange inversion and the reparametrization of these families.
+Through this connection, we derive classical results about random trees in a direct and elegant manner.
+Moreover, we obtain an explicit formula for the probability of extinction expressed as a series related to the solution of Lagrange’s equation.
+The connection with the theory of Khinchin families presented here and in \cite{K_dos} allows many classical results to be proved in a simple way.
+For further details on Khinchin families and their applications in combinatorics and probability, see \cite{K_exponentials}, \cite{CFFM3} and \cite{K_dos}.